Daksitha/EllenAmmann/README.md

 ![Questions Interface](images/Screenshot_Ques.png)

+## Installation & Setup

+### Windows Quick Start

+1. **Download/Clone:** Download this repository to your local machine.
+2. **Build:** Double-click on `build.bat`.
+This will install all necessary Node.js dependencies.
+3. **Start:** Once the build is complete, double-click on `start.bat` to launch the application.

+### Alternative Editing

+While the web tool is recommended for visualising and managing the database, you can also simply edit the raw data files directly:

+- `ellen_ammann_kb.jsonl` (Knowledge Base)
+- `ellen_ammann_eval_qa.jsonl` (Evaluation Questionnaire)

+If you have any questions or need assistance, please feel free to reach out!

 ## Getting Started

 **If you are looking to learn how to use this tool to build your dataset, please read the [User Manual](User_Manual.md) first!** The manual covers starting the application, making edits, deleting entries, and safely backing up your progress.